dibalokechanda/dibalokechanda.github.io/_posts/2024-01-27-R-snippets-blog.md

 # Create a new column with age groups
 data$age_group <- cut(data$AGE, breaks = breaks, labels = labels, right = FALSE)
 ```
-In the above example code , there is a continuous age group variable.
+In the above example code, there is a continuous age group variable.
 A new column is created by assigning different edge groups.

 ## ggplot commands